 Highways & Landscape Georgia 2024

 This photo series took shape during a serendipitous road trip through the Caucasus.
-Serendipitous, because after landing in Georgia, we quickly discovered that passenger trains were nearly nonexistent, and the marshrutkas—those local minibuses weaving through the countryside—didn't exactly inspire confidence.
-So, we opted for the second best opportunity that came our way: renting a car from our waiter's cousin.
+Serendipitous, because shortly after landing in Georgia we discovered that passenger trains were nearly nonexistent here – and the marshrutkas, the local minibuses weaving through the countryside, did little to inspire confidence.
+We chose the second-best option that presented itself: renting a car from our waiter’s cousin.

 -

-The contrast between old and new is perhaps nowhere more striking than in Georgia’s road system.
-While local drivers still navigate the crumbling remnants of Soviet-era roadways, a newly constructed, fully electrified and illuminated highway is steadily carving its way through the country.
+The contrast between old and new roadways is perhaps nowhere more striking than in Georgia.
+While local drivers continue to navigate the crumbling remnants of Soviet-era asphalt, a newly constructed, fully electrified and illuminated highway steadily cuts through the landscape.

-Few places illustrate the impact of international connectivity – or the lack of it – as vividly as the Caucasus regions.
-After the collapse of the Soviet Union, the region shifted from being part of a vast empire into an isolated periphery.
-With little investment in road infrastructure and an ever-increasing number of vehicles – largely thanks to an influx of second-hand cars from Western Europe – Georgia gained the unfortunate distinction of having the highest number of road fatalities per capita.
-That began to change only after significant “safety measures” were introduced in 2010.
+Few places illustrate the effects of global connectivity – or the lack of it – as vividly as the Caucasus region.
+After the collapse of the Soviet Union, Georgia shifted from being part of a vast empire to an isolated periphery.
+With limited investment in road infrastructure, combined with a growing influx of second-hand cars from Western Europe, the country gained the unfortunate distinction of having one of the highest road-fatality rates per capita.

-In recent years, international institutions have played a major role in reshaping Georgia’s transport infrastructure.
-Given the country’s strategic position for the “Middle Corridor” (a emerging trading route between China and Europe), large-scale projects like the East-West Highway and the Batumi-Kutaisi connection have been funded by the European Investment Bank (EIB), the World Bank (WB), the Asian Development Bank (ADB), and the Japan International Cooperation Agency (JICA).
+In recent years, international institutions have played a central role in reshaping Georgia’s transport sector.
+Owing to the country’s strategic position along the emerging “Middle Corridor” – a trade route between China and Europe – large-scale infrastructure projects such as the East–West Highway and the Batumi–Kutaisi connection have been funded by quasi-governmental institutions, including the European Investment Bank, the World Bank, the Asian Development Bank, and the Japan International Cooperation Agency.